 What is Rate Mode?

-Horizon and Angle modes (Self-level) are tempting for beginners: the pilot controls the pitch and roll angles of the multirotor with the stick (radio transmitter), but it returns to the neutral position when the pilot is not controlling it.
+Self-level modes are tempting for beginners: the pilot controls the angle of pitch and roll of the multirotor with the stick (radio transmitter), but it returns to the neutral position when the pilot is not controlling it.

 The pilot uses the stick to control the drone’s angular velocity of rotation, not the angle, In simple terms, your stick controls how fast your copter rotates.
-That means if you move your pitch stick forward and hold it, the copter will keep rotating at a constant rate, instead of just remain at an angle like it in self-level mode.
-If you let go off the stick now, the copter will maintain its current attitude (angle) and will not return to level, unless you move your pitch stick to the opposite direction.
+That means if you move your pitch stick forward and hold it, the copter will continue to rotate at a constant rate, instead of just remain at an angle like it would be in self-level mode.
+If you let go off the stick, the copter will maintain its current attitude (angle) and will not return to level, unless you move your pitch stick to the opposite direction.

-Self-level mode is recommended to beginners, because of the predictable behaviour: let go off the stick, and your drone would simply just level and stay there.
-But here is the truth, if you want to enjoy flying FPV even more, you should start learning rate mode as soon as you feel confident with angle mode.
-Here are some of the advantages of Acro mode.
+Self-level mode is easier for beginners, because of the predictable behaviour: let go off the stick, and your drone would simply just level and stay there.
+But I got to tell you Acro Mode is the way to go flying mini quad in FPV, and you should learn it as early as possible in your FPV career.

-- Acro mode is useful for acrobatics such as flips or rolls, or FPV when smooth and fast control is desired
+- Acro mode is great for acrobatics such as flips and rolls

-- You have more control when flying FPV once you master rate mode, because you don’t have to fight with ACC sensor… and you only control the quad whenever needed, it reduces stick input over time, making flying more smooth and fluid
+- You have more control when flying FPV once you master rate mode, because you don’t have to fight with ACC sensor… and you only control the quad whenever needed, it reduces stick input over time, making flying smoother, more fluid, and faster

-- Control is intuitive as the craft flies much more natural like a glider (although could be hard at first)
+- Control is intuitive as the craft flies much more natural like a glider (although it takes time to get used at first)

 - Flight performance is more stable with less vibration due to the fact that ACC is not used, much better for aerial videos, especially when camera gimbal is not used

-- One fewer sensor is involved means fewer failing points, also frees up processsing power for something else if ACC can be disabled
+- One fewer sensor is involved means fewer failing points, also disabling Accelerometer can free up processing power for something else

 Learning Rate Mode